 Mountain communities are feeling the impacts of a changing climate.
 From reduced snowpack and protracted droughts to increased flood risk and more severe wildfires, towns and taxpayers across the West are bearing the growing financial costs of adapting to a changing climate.
-And while taxpayers in mountain communities are absorbing the costs of carbon pollution, coal companies who are mining and causing carbon pollution on nearby federal lands are able to pay below market rates for taxpayer-owned resources.
-Tax loopholes and outdated federal royalty policies have allowed the coal industry to avoid paying American taxpayers more than $1 billion a year in revenues — revenues that could instead have helped our Western communities to deal with the costly challenges of a changing climate, and supported our schools, roads and other essential priorities.
+While taxpayers in mountain communities are absorbing the costs of carbon pollution, coal companies who are mining and causing carbon pollution on nearby federal lands continue to pay below market rates for taxpayer-owned resources.
+Tax loopholes and outdated federal royalty policies have allowed the coal industry to avoid paying American taxpayers more than $1 billion a year in revenues — revenues that could instead have helped Western communities deal with the costly challenges of a changing climate, supported schools, roads and other essential priorities.

 Mountain communities, whose economies and futures are impacted by climate change and who are on the hook for adaptation costs, support closing these gaping loopholes, which allow coal companies to dodge royalty payments owed to American taxpayers, and ensuring those funds are instead paid out to taxpayers and state governments that need the revenue for local schools, roads, and other priorities.

-In 2015 we developed a report on the issue, Paying the Costs of Climate Change, and recently released a follow up report, How Federal Coal Reform Could Help Mountain Communities Mitigate the Costs of Climate Change.
+In 2015 we developed a report on the issue, Paying the Costs of Climate Change, and in 2016 released a follow up report, How Federal Coal Reform Could Help Mountain Communities Mitigate the Costs of Climate Change.

-Working on this issue, for two years now the Obama Administration has heard the calls from mountain communities across the West.
-On January 15, the Interior Department announced the launch of a comprehensive review of the coal leasing program with a Programmatic Environmental Impact Statement (PEIS).
-According to the Interior Department’s press release, the PEIS will consider “how, when, and where to lease; how to account for the environmental and public health impacts of federal coal production; and how to ensure American taxpayers are earning a fair return for the use of their public resources."
-The PEIS includes a moratorium on all new coal leases while the review is taking place.
+The Obama Administration heard the calls from mountain communities across the West and in January 2016 the Interior Department announced the launch of a comprehensive review of the coal leasing program with a Programmatic Environmental Impact Statement (PEIS).
+According to the Interior Department’s press release, the PEIS would consider “how, when, and where to lease; how to account for the environmental and public health impacts of federal coal production; and how to ensure American taxpayers are earning a fair return for the use of their public resources."
+The PEIS included a moratorium on all new coal leases while the review took place.

 MOUNTAIN PACT ACTION